Go-To-Market (GTM) Philosophy: Beyond the Pipeline

 • Customer insight is more valuable than vanity metrics.

-• Success is measured by market presence and brand trust, not just MQLs.
+• Success is measured by revenue and market presence, not just MQLs.

 • Patience and strategic consistency drive long-term impact.